FraunhoferIOSB/GreasePad/index.md

 1. Download the zip file from [https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad120_x64.zip](https://FraunhoferIOSB.github.io/GreasePad/downloads/GreasePad120_x64.zip) to your machine.
 2. Unpack the file contents to a folder.
 The zip file contains the executable *greasepad.exe* and the required dynamically linked libraries, and the redistributable *vcredist_x64.exe*.
-3. select and start the executable *greasepad.exe*.
+3. Select and start the executable *greasepad.exe*.

 <a name="gallery"></a>